teamcybershield/Phishing-Attack-Simulation/README.md

 # Implements error handling to capture and report any exceptions that may occur during the email sending process.
 # Executes the send_email() function with predefined parameters to deliver a security-related password reset notification concerning suspicious activity on an Instagram account.

+**Password Reset Page**
+The page is designed using HTML and CSS.
+The user can input their credentials in it and submit them using the submit button provided.
+The page is mainly designed using the form tag.
+It consists of three credentials to be inputted: user id, old password and new password.
+It consist of a Submit button too which will be linked to the backend server to so that we can store user entered data in the database.
+All the three credentials are mandatory to be filled.